aa-it-vasa/IOT2023-labs/README.md

 4. Check you can start the VM.

+5. Clone your repository on the VM.
+More information [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+You might need to setup some authentication.

 - **The username and password are iotlabs/iotlabs.**
 - Feel free to change the screen resolution in Ubuntu or to scale in/out the virtual screen.
 - Feel free to create a shared folder between your physical machine and VM (Settings->Shared folder).
 The following mount point can be used: /home/iotlabs/SharedFolder